stuart-knock/docs/UserGuide/UserGuide-Tutorial_Parameter_Space_Exploration.rst

   - Within this folder you will find the TimeSeries for each possible parameter combination.
-Data are stored as HDF5 files ("filename.h5") which can be used to do further analysis using other softwares.
+Data are stored as HDF5 files ("filename.h5") which can be used to do further analysis using other software of your choice.